nikitavoloboev/data/docs/focusing/rules.md

 - Be open to change.
 But never ignore my principles/rules (respect my boundaries).
 My personal happiness and mental well being always comes first.
 - [Share things of what I love more than what I dislike/hate.](https://twitter.com/pbrian0206/status/1458972624047026177)

+## Animals

+- Never hit your pets or any other animal.
+Teach good behaviors through appreciation of good actions instead.
+- Don't expose your pets to danger like walking in unsafe areas as they can get hurt.
+- Give your pets space to explore, good healthy food and comfy beds.
+Show lots of love.

 ## Web

 - Prefer Apple login if available.
 Use Google/GitHub/FB otherwise.